 Finding EU information is greatly enhanced if the researcher is familiar with the institutions and agencies responsible for creating, interpreting and enforcing it.
-This guide attempts to delineates the major EU agencies and their responsibilities in order to assist in this process.
-It also provide links to other guides, EU documentation centers and archives.
+This guide attempts to delineate the major EU agencies and their responsibilities to assist in this process.

 Council of the European Union.
-The Council of the European Union is the main decision-making institution of the EU, comprised of ministers from each member state.
+Main decision-making institution of the EU, comprised of ministers from each member state.
 The Council passes laws with the European Parliament, negotiates international agreements, and makes decisions on foreign and economic policy.

 European Parliament.
 Parliamentary institution of the EU, directly elected by EU citizens.
 Together with the Council, it comprises the legislative branch of the EU.
 Members of the European Parliament sit in political groups irrespective of nationality.

 Documents of the European Parliament are organized as for each Plenary Sitting or session for each Parliament.

 Other useful search engines and finding aids include: